Home

 shall I visit?

-You can see by the photos I've taken that the site history is described on the three sided memorial.
+You can see by the photos I've taken that the site history is described on a three sided memorial.
+There is no postcode for satnav (no properties nearby) but the map reference is SU 271 126.

 Here is the memorial information, you read each side.